Folsom Prison Blues

-"Folsom Prison Blues" is a song by American singer-songwriter Johnny Cash.
-Written in 1953, it was first recorded in 1955 for his debut studio album Johnny Cash with His Hot and Blue Guitar!
-(1957), appearing as the album's eleventh track.
-Borrowing liberally from Gordon Jenkins' 1953 song, "Crescent City Blues", the song combines elements from two popular folk styles, the train song and the prison song, both of which Cash continued to use for the rest of his career.
+"Folsom Prison Blues" is a song by American singer-songwriter Johnny Cash, based on material composed by Gordon Jenkins.
+Written in 1953, it was first recorded and released as a single in 1955, and later included on his debut studio album Johnny Cash with His Hot and Blue Guitar!
+(1957), as the album's 11th track.
+The song combines elements from two popular folk styles, the train song and the prison song, both of which Cash continued to use for the rest of his career.
 It was one of Cash's signature songs.
 Additionally, this recording was included on the compilation album All Aboard the Blue Train (1962).
-In June 2014, Rolling Stone ranked it No. 51 on its list of the 100 greatest country songs of all time.
+In June 2014, Rolling Stone ranked it number 51 on its list of the 100 greatest country songs of all time.

-Cash performed the song live to a crowd of inmates at Folsom State Prison in 1968 for his live album At Folsom Prison (1968), released through Columbia Records.
-This version became a No. 1 hit on the country music charts and reached No. 32 on the Billboard Hot 100 in the same year.
+Cash performed the song live to a crowd of inmates at California's Folsom State Prison in 1968 for his live album At Folsom Prison (1968), released through Columbia Records.
+This version became a number-one hit on the country music charts and reached number 32 on the Billboard Hot 100 in the same year.
 This version also won the Grammy Award for Best Country Vocal Performance, Male, at the 11th Annual Grammy Awards in 1969.